What is Self-Help for Mental Health?

 If you’re looking online, make sure an accredited professional has reviewed the articles and information on the site.
 For example, Harry Croft, MD, psychiatrist and medical director for HealthyPlace.com, reviews all information for relevance, accuracy, and timeliness on the site.
 When choosing a book, make sure it’s written by someone with experience and authority in the area of focus (Online Mental Health Self-Help is Available and Effective).

-Self-help groups are made up of people sharing a common concern or issue.
+Self-help support groups are made up of people sharing a common concern or issue.
 Some self-help groups meet face-to-face with members; others meet online with a moderator present.
-They conduct their self-help meetings in an effort to share, connect, and learn from one another in a supportive and safe environment.
+They conduct their self-help meetings in an effort to share, connect, and learn from one another in a supportive and safe environment (List of Self-Help Groups).

 Sometimes a professional counselor leads the group, other times these groups are led by a peer who has made great progress in overcoming the mental health problem.
 The main criteria here are to make certain the setting is safe and the group members are supportive and open.